waimea-cpy/kotlin-hello-2025/README.md

 - String manipulation
 - Branching
 - Loops
+- Functions

 ## Kotlin Language

 [Kotlin](https://kotlinlang.org/) is a cross-platform, **compiled** language, created by [JetBrains](https://www.jetbrains.com/) in 2011.
+The intention was to overcome some of the shortcomings of **Java**.

-Like Java, Kotlin runs on top of the Java Virtual Machine (JVM) but offers a cleaner syntax with more modern features.
-Since 2019 it is Google's preferred language for all Android app development.
+Like Java, Kotlin runs on top of the **Java Virtual Machine (JVM)** but offers a cleaner syntax with more modern features.
+Since 2019, Kotlin is Google's preferred language for all Android app development.

 ## Language Resources: